 M.A.T.T.
 Nurse Practitioner

-Kabrina has 4 years experience in addiction medicine.
-Her inquisitive nature and big heart make her a valuable asset to our team.
+Pamela has 3 years experience in addiction medicine.
+Her strong approach and valuable experience make her a huge asset to the practice[/vc_column_text][/vc_column][/vc_row]